gerpoma/fw9000-opensource/README.md

 enjoy

-btw if u have any issues u can start a new issue for that specific platform make sure to include node js versiom :3
+btw if u have any issues u can start a new issue for that specific platform, make sure to include node js version :3
 # Credits
 me - creating the bot and doing basically everything